maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 1. Re-factor the healthcheck scripts, especially to make unicode requirements for maxima more prominent.
 2. Shape of brackets surrounding matrix/var matrix input types now matches question level option for matrix parentheses.
 (TO-DO: possible option to change shape at the input level?)
-3. Allow users to [systematically deploy](../STACK_question_admin/Deploying_systematically.md) all variants of a question in a simple manner.
+3. Allow users to [systematically deploy](../CAS/Systematic_deployment.md) all variants of a question in a simple manner.
 4. Tag inputs with 'aria-live' is 'assertive' for better screen reader support.
 5. Add an option to support the use of a [comma as the decimal separator](Syntax_numbers.md).
 6. Confirm support for PHP 8.2, (fixes issue #986).
-7. Add in a [GeoGebra block](../Specialist_tools/GeoGebra/index.md).
+7. Add in a [GeoGebra block](../Authoring/GeoGebra.md), and see [GeoGebra authoring](../Topics/GeoGebra.md).
 Thanks to Tim Lutz for contributing this code as part of the AuthOMath project.
 8. Add in an option `margin` to control margins around STACK-generated plots.
-9. Add in better support for proof as [Parson's problems](../Specialist_tools/Drag_and_drop/Parsons.md).
+9. Add in better support for proof as [Parson's problems](../Authoring/Parsons.md).
 (First version, but still more to do including syntax hints, and locking after the quiz is closed.)

 There are also numerous minor improvements and bug fixes.